datapartnership/gaza-israel-conflict-impact-analysis/_sources/reports/20240202/README.md

 |Estimated Damage until Oct 29, 2023 | Estimated Damage until Feb 2, 2024|
 |- | -|
 |![](buildings-20231025_dark.png) | ![](buildings-20240202_dark.png)|

+> Estimated damage inflicted to buildings in the Gaza Strip utilizing SAR imagery to evaluate the extent and geographical distribution of estimated destruction.
+Each bar represents a region, with height indicating the number of affected buildings and color denoting the intensity of estimated damage on scale from 0 to 1, from yellow to red, where 1 signifies total damage.

 ## Estimated Elapsed Days until High Damage